 Can you please feature petite and plus sizes?

 I think people skim through the posts and assume we are only featuring “regular” or “missy” sizes.
 We include petite and plus sizes in almost every single outfit post if there is an option.
 We also prioritize retailers that are size inclusive and call out their size offerings in the text.

 By the time I read your post, items are sold out.
 Can you check inventory before posting?

 Unfortunately, I do not have access to the retailers’ inventory levels.
 I do make every effort to make sure sizing isn’t limited or already sold out before posting.
 When something does sell out before a post goes live, we quickly change out the item.

 Why don’t you feature more discount retailers?

 Additionally, inventory levels at discounters are notoriously low.
-There is usually not an inclusive size scale, which limits me in terms of giving plus and petite options.
+There is usually no inclusive size scale, limiting me in terms of giving plus and petite options.